-Why Having a User-First Approach to SEO Is Important
+Why Having A User-First Approach to SEO Is Important

 When I’ve identified a problem or want to make a significant layout change on a page, I always set up an A/B test to make sure this change is right for my users.

-If you’re unaware of A/B testing, this is where you take two variations of a page and split the traffic between the two.
+If you’re unfamiliar with A/B testing, this is where you take two variations of a page and split the traffic between the two.

-Then, over a given period-of-time and number of users you analyze which version of the page performed better for the goal you’re trying to improve, which is usually related to conversions.
+Then, over a given period of time and number of users, you analyze which version of the page performed better for the goal you’re trying to improve (this is usually related to conversions)

-If you found yourself super interested in that statement, it may be time for you to learn more about Conversion Rate Optimization (CRO).
+If that statement piqued your interest, it may be time for you to learn more about Conversion Rate Optimization (CRO).

-The data you’ll gather from your A/B testing efforts will inform you whether your hypothesis is correct as to addressable pain points, while also demonstrating if you’re heading in the right direction to solve the problem.
+The data you gather from your A/B testing efforts will inform you if your hypothesis about addressable pain points is correct, while also telling you if you’re heading in the right direction to solve the problem.

 If your new page variation doesn’t pass the test, you may need to go back to the drawing board and try something different.

-While you aren’t going to win every single test you try, you’ll at least be taking steps to improve your site, with the data to back your actions up.
+While you aren’t going to win every single test you try, you’ll at least be taking steps to improve your site, with data to back your actions up.

-That’s why testing is so important – you want to ensure the changes you implement are helping – not hurting.
+That’s why testing is so important; you want to ensure the changes you implement are helping – not hurting.

-4. Give the People What They Want
+4. Give The People What They Want

 In the long run, it’s all about balance.
-If you’re only focusing on pleasing the search engines, you might be missing the mark with your audience.
+If you’re only focusing on appealing to search engines, you might be missing the mark with your audience.

-If you’re only working on your site from the user perspective, you’ll more than likely miss the elements that please the search engines.
+If you’re only working on your site from the user perspective, you’ll more than likely miss the other elements search engines value.

 Once you find that happy middle ground that lets you keep both users and search engines in mind, I’m confident you’ll see positive returns from your efforts from both sides.